ATV+: History

 ATV+'s studio with Ciro Castillo Rojo presenting Franco y Bravo.

 In mid 2011, ATV+ started test broadcasts on UHF channel 21 in Lima, by airing music videos in tandem with its physical digital channel (39), airing music videos.

 On November 16, 2011, it started cable coverage on Movistar TV.
 Initially it aired its programming from 5:30am to midnight, later in 2012, its programming went 24/7.

-The programs in the first phase were: ATV+ Noticias, +Perú, +QN (Más Que Noticias), +Mundo, Doble Clic, 8, Buenas Noches.
-In addition, relays of programs from ATV (Primera Noticia, ATV Noticias Edición Central, Diez, Nunca Más, Día D) and Global TV (Tribuna Abierta), were aired in simulcast.
+The programs in the first phase were: ATV+ Noticias, es+Perú, +QN (Más Que Noticias), +Mundo, Doble Clic, 8, Buenas Noches.
+In addition, relays of programs from ATV (esPrimera Noticia, esATV Noticias Edición Central, Diez, Nunca Más, esDía D) and Global TV (Tribuna Abierta), were aired in simulcast.

 From May 2012, ATV+ became a subchannel of ATV HD on channel 9.2.
 In 2012 and 2013, it added new programs such as +Deportes, Al Día, Economía En Directo, Dándole Vueltas y Hasta Mañana.

 Uranio TV reappeared in 2012 through physical digital UHF channel 39.1 during the ligitation between Grupo ATV and RBC Televisión (now Viva TV) for VHF channel 11 in Lima.
 According to ATV staff, the group planned to take over channel 11 and would used it to relaunch Uranio TV, since it had previously rented the channel through ATV Sur.
 However, once the Supreme Court fell in favor of RBC, Uranio TV shut down completely and its UHF signal is used to launch ATV+ in Lima as part of a "news alternative", on virtual channel 8.1, in high definition.
 Arpeggio TV started broadcasting as ATV+'s subchannel on channel 8.2 until 2017, when it shut down.

 On March 2, 2015, ATV+ was relaunched as ATV+ Noticias, with changes inside its own news team, entrance of new journalists and a new theme.
 New programs were launched: Primer Reporte, Edición Matinal, Edición Tarde, De 3 a 5, Edición Central, Hora Clave, Redes y Poder nad Punto de Vista.The weekend news bulletins were removed, only airing archived current affairs programs previously seen on ATV, such as Diez or Nunca Más.

 On February 19, 2018, ATV+ Noticias reverted its name to ATV+, changing its look, introducing new programs and changing its theme again.
 Its weekday news bulletins changed their structure and new segments would become part of the channel until 2025: Noticias al Día, Línea Directa, Andrea Al Mediodía, En Contacto, +Deportes, +QNoticias, Estación Central, Sin Rodeos and Punto de Vista; no live news programs on weekends were relaunched.
 Its SD feed changed form 4:3 to 16:9 and became a downscaled copy of the HD channel.